-The playground and safety surfacing are past its useful design life and will be replaced in 2026.
-Funding for 2025 will be used for planning and community outreach to determine the new design and play features.
+The playground and safety surfacing are past their useful design life and will be replaced in 2026.
+Planning and community outreach to determine the new design and play features is anticipated to be completed in 2025.

-LBA Park Field 1, 3 & 4 Renovation
+LBA Park Field 3 Renovation

-This project will include new backstops and dugouts on LBA Fields 1, 3 and 4, improve ADA accessibility to the field and common areas, replace aging irrigation components and recondition both the infield and outfield surfaces.
-In 2024, the City applied for a \$1.5 million grant from the State Recreation and Conservation Office (RCO).
-This project is dependent on grant funding; therefore, timeline and project scope will be adjusted if the grant is unsuccessful.
-ADA funds will also be combined with this project to address pathway deficiencies.
+This project will include new backstops and dugouts on LBA Fields 3, improve ADA accessibility to the field and common areas, replace aging irrigation components and recondition both the infield and outfield surfaces.
+In 2026, the City will re-apply for a \$750,000 grant from the State Recreation and Conservation Office (RCO) and if successful will start construction in 2027.